-The Mayflower Hotel, Autograph Collection (1925) Washington, DC women from around the world to unite around their shared interest piloting helicopters.
+Women's aviation history was made at The Mayflower Hotel, Autograph Collection in 1955, when the world's first female helicopter pilots from France, Germany, and the United States met in Washington, DC, to form the "Whirly-Girls."
+The women established the Whirly-Girls for women from around the world to unite around their shared interest piloting helicopters.
 Their first meeting (or as they called them, their first "hovering") was held on The Mayflower Hotel's mezzanine.
 The pilots borrowed a typewriter and Mayflower stationery from the hotel to draft their bylaws.
 Pilots at the first "hovering" included French Army neurosurgeon and pilot Dr. Valérie André, and Americans Edna Gardner Whyte and Jean Ross Howard Phelan.
 Phelan organized the first "hovering," and became the Whirly-Girls' first president.
 Whyte is notable for training military pilots after being denied access to flying as a military pilot.
 She was also one of two women in history to fly an early autogyro, a predecessor of the helicopter; the second woman with that distinction was Amelia Earhart.
 Earhart, who had disappeared long before the Whirly-Girls' "hovering," had also been a visitor at The Mayflower Hotel.
 Following her 1932 solo flight from Newfoundland to the British Isles, Amelia Earhart posed for photographs in The Mayflower Suite before she received the Special Gold Medal of the National Geographic Society from President Herbert Hoover.